-For those who enjoy the outdoors, Goblin Valley State Park is a must-see.
-It’s not just that they have beautiful scenery and natural wonders to explore; it’s also because of their interesting history.
+Goblin Valley State Park is a must-see for those who enjoy the outdoors.
+It’s not just that they have beautiful scenery and natural wonders to explore; it’s also because of their exciting history.
 The park was named after the rock formations that resemble goblins in the area, which were created by erosion over millions of years.

-This place has been used for various purposes including as an American Indian grinding stone quarry, a cattle ranching ground, and even as a filming location for Westerns like “The Outlaw Josey Wales.”
+This place has been used for various purposes, including as an American Indian grinding stone quarry, a cattle ranching ground, and a filming location for Westerns like “The Outlaw Josey Wales.”

 About Goblin Valley